Abu Bakr Ibn Mujāhid: Canonisation of the Quranic Readings

 It is not known why three readers from Kufa were chosen.
 According to Al-Suyuti, a certain Ibn Jubayr al-Makki had compiled a list on five readings, each from a city where the caliph Uthman had sent an Uthmanic codex.
 Ibn Mujahid emulated Ibn Jubayr in including five readings, and added two from Kufa to substitute for the codices sent to Yemen and Bahrain, which had not been heard about since they were sent.
 Yasin Dutton suggests Ibn Mujahid found it difficult to only select one due to his familiarity with the city, hence the inclusion of three readers from three different generations.

 It is also unknown why Ibn Mujahid excluded other available readings; later scholars included ten and fourteen readings in their lists.
 It has been suggested by Western scholars that seven was chosen based on hadiths which state the Quran was revealed in seven ahruf.
 The choice attracted criticism from later Muslim scholars, who commented that it caused confusion between the ahruf and canonical readings.

 Personal views

 Siding with the traditionists over the grammarians, Ibn Mujahid was concerned by Quranic readers who would recite grammatically sound variants of the text that had no precedent in previously transmitted readings.
-He was involved with the prosecution of grammarian-readers who insisted on doing so, notably Ibn Miqdad and Ibn Shannabudh.
+He was involved with the prosecution of grammarian-readers who insisted on doing so, notably Ibn Miqsam and Ibn Shanabudh.

 He also cautioned against memorising the Quran without knowledge of Arabic grammar, warning that it could damage the reader's ability to remember verses.
 The reader would then be prone to recite grammatically incorrect constructions that would be falsely attributed to their teachers.